piresrui/httplog/README.md

 If this was a requirement, then some sort of persistence for the metrics data would be required.

 - Logging is done using `print` as a sink.
 A better solution is to create a proper logging configuration with different levels.

+- Error handling is basic, and could stand to be improved.

+- Packaging.
+Currently this will only work on linux (depends on tail, etc...) so that could also be improved.

+- Performance.
+Python isn't the fastest language (in fact it's pretty slow).
+I'd prefer a Golang for this, but I'm more comfortable in Python to build something to show you.

+- Configuration.
+Configuration is basic, and could stand to allow more things to be defined. (alert window size, metrics lifetime, what metrics to show, etc...)